osilander/203.311/Week12/Week12.md

 points(volcanoData[rand.genes,], pch=19,col="orange")
 ```

-Or plot the volcano plot but with FDR.
+Or plot the volcano plot but with the False Discovery Rate, FDR, rather than the p-value.

 ```R
 volcanoData <- cbind(sort.dge$table$logFC, -log10(sort.dge$table$FDR))